ajbarea/goal-seeker-ai/README.md

 - **Q-Learning Implementation**: Robot learns optimal navigation strategies through trial and error
 - **Adaptive Behavior**: Robot improves performance over time as it learns from experience
+- **Distance-Adaptive Control**: Motor speeds and action selection adjust based on proximity to target
 - **Goal-Seeking**: Robot can be directed to reach specific target positions
 - **Obstacle Avoidance**: Integrated sensors allow detection and avoidance of obstacles
 - **Performance Tracking**: Visual charts and statistics show learning progress